CDX Models for Oncology Studies

 If you’re looking to purchase oncology research models for use in your own efficacy studies, please visit our research models pages or see our xenograft data collection for help in selecting the best animal model.

-Sign up for the Oncology Fast 5 Monthly Newsletter for latest in oncology news.
+Sign up for the Oncology Fast 5 Monthly Newsletter for the latest in oncology news.

-What is a cell line-derived xenograft (CDX) model?
+What is a cell line-derived xenograft (CDX) rat model?

-A cell line-derived xenograft or CDX model is a gold-standard model used for the research and testing of anti-cancer therapies.
-Human tumor samples are cultured as cell lines and implanted into mouse models to test the efficacy of anti-tumor compounds in vivo.
+A cell line-derived Xenograft or CDX model is used for the research and testing of anti-cancer therapies.
+Human tumor samples are cultured as cell lines and implanted into immunodeficient nudes to test the efficacy of anti-tumor compounds in vivo.

 The nude rat CDX model has multiple advantages over other models as they closely mimic human disease; it is a larger animal and therefore metabolically and physiologically more similar to humans, they grow larger tumors for analysis and metastatic studies.
 Because it is immunodeficient, it can be used with patient-derived materials.

 Why should I run my CDX rat model studies with Charles River?

 Charles River’s wide range of cell lines and tumor histotypes, and our expertise in a range of in vivo oncology models, make us the ideal partner to run your cell line-derived xenograft (CDX) model studies.
 In addition to our CDX models in mice we also offer rat CDX models as a second species for clients preparing IND filing.

 We offer a broad range of in vivo oncology models including our CDX models, syngeneic and PDX models, in addition to supporting in vitro 2D assays and 3D ex vivo screening models.
 With so many to choose from, selecting the right one for your study can be a daunting task.
 Our Tumor Model Compendium or model finder tool is a great place to start.
 Still need help?
 Contact us.
 Our team is happy to guide your decision.